Today we are talking about the best Nikon lens for portraits and wedding photography.

 The 85-millimeter 1.8 G lens was announced in 2011; it has a 67-millimeter filter thread.

-The aperture ranges from F 1.8 all the way to F16.
+The aperture ranges from F1.8 to F16.

 It does have an FS motor, so when you are focusing, it will be pretty quiet.

-So one of the good things I like about this 85-millimeter 1.8 G lens is the quality of the pictures you get from it.
+So, one of the good things I like about this 85-millimeter 1.8 G lens is the quality of the pictures you get from it.

-The autofocus is actually pretty good.
+The autofocus is pretty good.

-It’s not super fast but, you’d be surprised to find out how fast it is once you use it.
+It’s not super fast, but you’d be surprised to find out how fast it is once you use it.

-One of the bad things I didn’t like about this lens is not really a bad thing, it’s just a personal preference, but it doesn’t have VR, so be wary about that.
+One of the bad things I didn’t like about this lens is that it’s not bad.

 Because it does produce some vignetting on a bright day, but you can always fix that when you post-process it or edit it.